tanmayforgit/coupon_duniya/README.md

 ## Usage

-TODO: Write usage instructions here
+Coupon dunia gives partner id and api key once you have initiated an account with them.
+Create a credentials object cred = CouponDuniya::Credentials.new(part_id, api_key)

+Use this to deal with stores
+stores = CouponDuniya::Stores.all(cred, first_letter = nil)

+first_letter parameter is not compulsory.
+If passed it will give all parameters starting with that first letter

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.
+Then, run rake console for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).